 - Weight of a Flame: The Passion of Olympia Morata – Simonetta Carr

 - The Black Star of Kingston – S. D. Smith

 - Two Little Confederates – Thomas Nelson Page

-Amazon Reviews on Dangerous Journey: “Fifty-five years ago, Helen L. Taylor took John Bunyan’s Pilgrim’s Progress and simplified the vocabulary and concepts for young readers while keeping the story line intact.
+- Little Pilgrim’s Progress: From John Bunyan’s Classic – Helen L. Taylor Amazon Reviews: “Fifty-five years ago, Helen L. Taylor took John Bunyan’s Pilgrim’s Progress and simplified the vocabulary and concepts for young readers while keeping the story line intact.
 The result was a classic in itself, which has now sold over 600,000 copies.
 It’s both a simple adventure story and a profound allegory of the Christian journey through life, a delightful read with a message kids ages 6 to 12 can understand and remember.
 A new look and fresh illustrations for today’s children enlivens the journey to the Celestial City.”

 The Chronicles of Narnia 7 book set including:

 - The Lion, the Witch and the Wardrobe – C.S.
 Lewis

 - The Horse and His Boy – C.S.
 Lewis